Category Archives: Social

 1. Discouragement – brings hopelessness and despair

-2. Doubting of others – hinders you from trusting
+2. Doubting about others – hinders you from trusting

 3. Blaming Others – distracts you from change